fxnaranjo/filenet/README.md

 3. Copy the DB2 installer files into the virtual server, you can use a tool such as Filezilla to do this

-4. INSTALL DB2 using the following commands:
+4. Install DB2 using the following commands:
 * Untar the installers:
 ```
 #cd {$INSTALLER_DIRECORY}